IDSIA/hhmarl_2D/README.md

 ## Training

-Run `train_cc.py` for homogeneous agent trainig, `train_hetero.py` for heterogeneous agents training and `train_hier.py` to train the super-policy (commander).
+Run `train_hetero.py` for heterogeneous agents training and `train_hier.py` to train the super-policy (commander).
+The low-level policies must be trained in order to start training of the commander policy.

-`config.py` contain the corresponding arguments to set for training, e.g. `batch_size`.
+`config.py` contain the corresponding arguments to set:

+- `agent_mode` is either "fight" or "escape"
+- `level` from 1 to 5
+- `restore` either True or False, to restore training
+- `log_name` to define the experiment name
+- `gpu` either 0 or 1, to use gpu or not
+- `n_agents` and `n_opponents`, to specify the number of agents and opponents
+- `eval` either True or False, for having evaluations stored as images
-`agent_mode` can be `"fight"` or `"escape"`. `render` stores iteratively the current combat situation as .png file (for a video-like visualization, best to open the generated file `current.png` in VSCode while running the code).
+- `render` either True or False, to visualize the current combat scenario.
+It stores iteratively the current combat situation as .png file

-At this stage, low-level policy training is configured for 2vs2 only.
+At this stage, low-level policy training is configured **for 2vs2 only**.
 High-level commander policy accepts any combat configuration.

-`play.py` allows to try out the simulation environment with as many agents as desired.